curl/everything-curl/http/conditionals.md

     curl -z "-Jan 10, 2017" https://example.com/file -O

-The `-z` option can olso extract and use the timestamp from a local file, which is handy to only download a file if it has been updated remotely:
+The `-z` option can also extract and use the timestamp from a local file, which is handy to only download a file if it has been updated remotely:

     curl -z file.html https://example.com/file.html -O

-It is often useful to combine the use of `-z` with the `--remote-time` flag, which sets the time of the locally created file to the same time stamp as the remote file had.
+It is often useful to combine the use of `-z` with the `--remote-time` flag, which sets the time of the locally created file to the same timestamp as the remote file had.

 ## Check by modification of content